Title 201 | Chapter 016 | Regulation 735REG

 (2)

 AAHP CE hours shall be clinical in a topic specifically related to the area of practice for which they hold a license.
-Additional CE hours in practice management, wellness, or other topics may be earned but shall not count toward the CE requirement for renewal or reinstatement of the AAHP license.
+Additional CE hours in practice management, wellness, or other topics may be earned, but shall not count toward the CE requirement for renewal or reinstatement of the AAHP license.

 (3)

 CE Format.
-An AAHP licensees shall earn:
+An AAHP licenseelicensees shall earn:

 (a)